antronerds/r2-tutorials/docs/Adapting_R2.md

 10. The details of the Category we built in the former steps are available for adaptation.
-In this way you can keep track and adapt the sets you use for your analyses
+In this way you can keep track and adapt the sets you use for your analyses.